robertjd/okta.github.io/_source/_docs/api/resources/apps.md

 Property details

  * `id`, `created`, `lastUpdated`, `status`, `_links`, and `_embedded` are only available after an app is created.
  * `profile` is only available for OpenID Connect apps.
-See [Update App with Profile Property](#update-app-with-profile-property-for-openid-connect-apps).
+See [Set Profile Property for OpenID Connect Apps](#set-profile-property-for-openid-connect-apps).

 ##### App Names & Settings